ICESAT-2HackWeek/GroundingLine-Greenland/README.md

-# Groundingline-Greenland
+# GroundingLine-Greenland

 ## Gounding line/zone delineation using ICESat-2

 This is a project of the [ICESat-2 track](https://icesat-2-2024.hackweek.io/intro.html) of the [UW Earth Sciences hackweek 2024](https://2024.hackweek.io/).

 The project derives the grounding line position of Greenland's tidewater glaciers from the surface elevation measured by ICESat-2.
 The grounding line or grounding zone has been identified as an important feature related to the stability of tidewater glaciers.
 Its depth is a key parameter in modeling submarine melting.
-If the grounding line is above a retrograde bed, it can induce rapid retreat of the calving front.
-Previous studies have also shown that glaciers are more sensitive to grounding line migration than to changes in terminus position due to reductions in basal resistance.
+If the grounding line is on a retrograde bed, it can induce rapid retreat of the calving front.
+Previous studies have also shown that glaciers are more sensitive to grounding line migration than to changes in terminus position due to reductions in basal resistivity.
 There are many other questions that need to be investigated, such as how grounding line migration might affect the drainage of subglacial channels.

-During this hackweek we hope to achieve the following broad goals.
-Team members are welcome to define their own objectives and combine it with our project.
+During this hackweek we hope to accomplish the following broad goals.
+Team members are welcome to define their own goals and combine them with our project.

 1. Become familiar with ICESat-2 datasets and geospatial data processing using Python.
-2. Explore different methods of deriving grounding lines from surface elevation measurements and corresponding challenges and uncertainties.
+2. Explore different methods for deriving grounding lines from surface elevation measurements, and the challenges and uncertainties involved.
 3. Develop reproducible workflows and data visualization tools.